|

-DEMETER was the great Olympian goddess of agriculture, grain, and bread, the sustenance of all mankind.
-She also presided over Mysteries which promised intiates the path to a blessed afterlife.
+DEMETER was the Olympian goddess of agriculture, grain and bread.
+She was also worshipped in a Mystery Cult which promised initiates a blessed afterlife.

-This page lists her cult titles and poetic epithets, as well as those of her daughter Kore (Persephone).
+This page lists her cult titles and poetic epithets and those of her daughter Kore-Persephone.

 ENCYCLOPEDIA DEMETER TITLES